Friends: The Reunion

 Friends: The Reunion is a 2021 reunion special of the American television sitcom Friends, and the sitcom's first feature-length film.
 The special was hosted by James Corden and executive produced by the show's cocreators, Marta Kauffman and David Crane, Kevin S. Bright, the show's main cast, and Ben Winston (who also directed the special).
 The special premiered on HBO Max on May 27, 2021.
 The special sees the main cast revisit the sets of the original show (such as the Friends' apartments, the Central Perk coffee shop, and the signature water fountain), meet with guests who appeared on the show as well as celebrity guests, do table reads and re-enactments of Friends episodes, and share behind-the-scenes footage.
-It was Matthew Perry's final on-screen appearance before his death in 2023.
+It marked the final on-screen appearances of both James Michael Tyler, who died five months after its release, and Matthew Perry, who died in 2023.

 Production

 Development

 In November 2019, Warner Bros.
 Television was developing a Friends reunion special for their new streaming service, HBO Max.
 The special would feature the whole cast and co-stars.
 In February 2020, an unscripted Friends was commissioned with all original cast and co-creators returning.

 The special was executive produced by the show's co-creators, Kevin S. Bright, Marta Kauffman and David Crane, and the show's main cast, Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matt LeBlanc, Matthew Perry and David Schwimmer.
 Ben Winston directed and executive produced through Fulwell 73.
 Warner Bros.
 Unscripted & Alternative Television (later Warner Horizon Unscripted Television) was also involved in the production of the special.